Free Initial Consultation

 Equitable Distribution in a Divorce:

-Florida's law provides for an equitable distribution of marital property.
-Put simply; this means that the marital property should be divided fairly and justly between the parties.
-However, this does not necessarily mean that the property will be divided equally.
-In addition to marital assets, the Court must determine how it should divide the marital liabilities (debts).
-The Court also needs to set apart any non-marital assets and liabilities.
+Florida's law provides for an equitable distribution of marital assets and liabilities.
+The Court must begin with the premise that the distribution of the marital assets and debts should be equal.
+However, this does not mean that the marital assets and liabilities will always be divided equally, and the Court can consider relevant factors to justify an unequal distribution.
+The Court also needs to set apart to each spouse any non-marital assets and liabilities.
 For more information on equitable distribution, speak with an Orlando divorce attorney today or visit the asset & debt distribution page of our website.

 Time Sharing and Child Custody in a Divorce: